moclam1905/PexelsSample/docs/testing-strategy.md

     -   **DAO (Room):** Testing database CRUD operations against an in-memory Room database.
     -   **ViewModel with Mocked Repository (Instrumented):** If testing interactions that require Android context not easily available in JVM unit tests.
     -   **PexelsApiService with MockWebServer:** Ensuring requests are formatted correctly and responses are parsed as expected.
+    -   **`SearchHistoryRepository` with actual DataStore:** Testing persistence and retrieval of search history terms using a test instance of DataStore (e.g., by providing a test file path for Preferences DataStore).
 -   **Expectations:**
     -   Slower than unit tests as they may run on an emulator/device.
     -   Focus on the contracts and interactions between components.